 Optional Accessory Kits

 Ascent Accessory Kit: The more specialized Ascent Accessory independently tents the left and right modules of the keyboard in 10° increments, from 20° to a full 90°.
 The Ascent Accessory can be used with the Palm Supports at angles up to 40°.
-The 20" linking cable is generally advised when using the Ascent Accessory, as the longer cable allows greater flexibility.
+The 20" linking cable is generally advised when using the Ascent Accessory, as the longer cable facilitates better ergonomic positioning and allows greater flexibility.
 A linking plate, included with the Ascent Accessory, can be attached if desired to increase the stability of the two modules.

 Easily Accommodates Individual Needs and Body Types - The Freestyle2 Keyboard can be configured to meet the unique needs and preferences of most individuals, whether tall or short, broad-shouldered or of slight build.